fw-ai-external/aiml/README.md

 ## Modern MDX flavored SCXML, designed for an Agentic world!

+> [!IMPORTANT]
+> This repository is in a high state of flux, and might not build correctly at this moment, please be patient as rapid progress is made :)

 A comprehensive toolset for working with AIML based workflows, both familiar, yet totally new! featuring a VSCode extension for enhanced development experience, a runtime enviorment, an API server, and a web based management UI!

 ## Features